louiejtaylor/grabseqs/README.md

 See the [grabseqs FAQ](https://github.com/louiejtaylor/grabseqs/blob/master/faq/FAQ.md) for detailed troubleshooting tips.
 If the FAQs don't fix your problem, feel free to [open an issue](https://github.com/louiejtaylor/grabseqs/issues)!

 ## Dependencies

    - Python 3 (external packages req'd: requests, requests-html, pandas, fake-useragent)
    - sra-tools>2.9
    - pigz
    - wget

-If you use conda, these will be installed for you!
+If you use conda (on Linux), these will be installed for you!
 Grabseqs should run on any modern Linux distro.

+Grabseqs runs on Mac or Linux.
+We've tested on these specific OSes:

+Linux (conda or pip):
+  - CentOS 6, 7, and 8
+  - Debian 9 and 10
+  - Ubuntu 16.04, 18.04, and 19.10
+  - Red Hat Enterprise 6, 7, and 8
+  - SUSE Enterprise 12 and 15

+Mac (pip):
+  - MacOS 10.14

 Grabseqs has been tested and works with the following version of the Python dependencies (though these are neither minimal nor pinned version numbers):